 Which leads to the second part of the thought, ‘do our words matter?’

 A few months ago, I decided to stop using the word awesome.
 Mostly because I was using it without thinking.
 Applying a word meaning inspiration of an overwhelming reverence, admiration or fear to a good meal or movie feels trite, even disrespectful.
 But it’s become habit, has snuck unbidden into my thoughts.
 Therefore, out my mouth.

-Sister Marie Bernard remains, all these years later, the quintessence of an educator.
+remains, all these years later, the quintessence of an educator.
+Our culture of superlatives.